-For ADTs (but not UCTPs or other awards), the following statutory language must appear at the end of the catalog description:
+For ADTs (but not UCTPs or other awards), the following statutory language must appear at the end of the textual portion of the catalog description (if any), but above the course requirements list/table:

-The Associate in <Arts/Science> Degree in <discipline> for Transfer (<discipline> <AA-T/AS-T>) is intended for students who plan to complete a bachelor's degree in <discipline> or a similar major at a CSU campus.
+The Associate in <Arts | Science > in < discipline > for Transfer degree (< discipline > < AA-T | AS-T >) is intended for students who plan to complete a bachelor's degree in <discipline> or a similar major at a CSU campus.
 For a current list of what majors (and what options or areas of emphasis within that major) have been designated as "similar" to this degree at each CSU campus, please refer to https://icangotocollege.com/associate-degree-for-transfer and seek guidance from a Ventura College counselor.
 Students completing this degree are guaranteed admission to the CSU system, although not necessarily to a particular CSU campus or major.

-Students transferring to a CSU campus that accepts the <discipline> <AA-T|AS-T> will be required to complete no more than 60 units after transfer to earn a bachelor's degree (unless the major is a designated "high-unit" major at a particular campus).
+Students transferring to a CSU campus that accepts the <discipline> <AA-T/AS-T> will be required to complete no more than 60 units after transfer to earn a bachelor's degree (unless the major is a designated "high-unit" major at a particular campus).
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to a university or college that is not part of the CSU system.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.